Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-3/01-genomics-with-R-&-bioconductor-I.md

 In these lessons, we will focus on introducing you to the core set of Bioconductor packages, and how they can be used to perform common tasks in bioinformatics.

 The primary topics we will cover include:
-- analyzing genomic region data with bioconductor
+- analyzing genomic region data with Bioconductor
 - retrieve and apply data from genome annotation databases
 - biological sequence analysis and reference genomes in R